Get 80% off your plan for your first 3 months*

 Key takeaways

-- Research market rates using salary tools, recruitment firms, and industry contacts before making an offer, so your pay reflects what similar roles actually command in your location and sector.
+• Research market rates using salary tools, recruitment firms, and industry contacts before making an offer.
+Your pay should reflect what similar roles command in your location and sector.

-- Calculate total employment costs — including employer taxes, benefits, equipment, and future raises — before committing to a salary, since these extras can add 40% to 80% on top of base pay.
+• Calculate total employment costs, including employer taxes, benefits, equipment, and future raises, before committing to a salary.
+These extras can add 40% to 80% on top of base pay.

-- Build a compensation package that combines salary with perks like flexible working, extra leave, or professional development, as up to a third of employees would choose benefits over a higher base salary.
+• Build a compensation package that combines salary with perks like flexible working, extra leave, or professional development.
+Many employees value benefits and flexibility as much as base pay.

 Getting pay right starts with knowing the legal minimums.
 Before making an offer, confirm you meet minimum wage laws and salary thresholds for your location.